-Miss Bunting is the class teacher, where Year 5 is all about learning, being really creative and having fun as well!
+Mrs Cooper is the class teacher, where Year 5 is all about learning, being really creative and having fun as well!
+Mrs Cernik and Miss Hutchinson also work in Year 5 for some of the week.

 In Year 5 we strive to learn new things every day and to help and support each other in our learning.
 We help each other to achieve.